Synthesis-in-the-Loop Evaluation of LLMs for RTL Generation: Quality, Reliability, and Failure Modes: Results

-The gap between Global HQI and Expected HQI does not diminish at the frontier.
-In Tier~1, the gap ranges from 3.8 to 12.9 points (median 8.2); even the top model drops 6.6 HQI points from its best-of-five ceiling to its single-attempt expectation.
-In Tier~2 and Tier~3, several models show gaps exceeding 17 points, meaning a single call delivers less than half the quality that five independent attempts would achieve.
-These findings motivate multi-sample generation strategies (e.g., best-of-$n$ with automated verification), particularly for mid-tier models.
+The gap between Global and Expected HQI does not diminish.
+In Tier~1, the gap ranges from 3.7 to 17.8 points (median 8.7); even the top model drops 6.6 HQI points from its best-of-five ceiling to its single-attempt.
+In Tier~2 and Tier~3, several models show gaps exceeding 15 points, with the largest reaching 22.1.
+A single call may retain half the quality that five independent attempts would achieve.
+For agentic pipelines that propagate the first attempt unsupervised, these gaps reveal a deployment-readiness deficit; closing it requires improving single-shot reliability.